gkashmy/gkash-softpos-local-web-api/README.md

 - `PreAuth`: a boolean value indicating whether the payment should be a pre-authorization or not.
 (Optional)
 - `CallbackURL`: the URL to which the response should be sent.

+Note: If you are using DuitNow QR, we will append "-QR" to your reference number and generate the DuitNow QR.

 | Payment Type | Value |
 | --- | --- |
 | eWallet Scan | 0 |